 If you are considering dying your hair a bright color, you’ll definitely want to take a look at these important things to know before you dye your hair purple – from what to expect, what they don’t tell you and how to maintain your new look.

-I had been wanting to do it for a while.
-I hemmed and hawed.
-I’m a pretty low maintenance girl.
+Dying my hair purple – I had been wanting to do it for a while.
+I hemmed and hawed because I’m a pretty low maintenance girl.

 I can count on one hand the number of times I’ve rocked a minimal partial highlight in the last decade, so committing to 4 – 6 hours in the salon chair and touch-ups every four to six weeks seemed like a huge commitment.

 Plus we all know that brown hair, and especially dark brown hair and bleach is always a crapshoot and more difficult than blonde or light brown hair.

 So I decided, baby steps.
 After doing a little research and soul searching I decided to take the plunge.
 I would go with a tri-toned purple Balayage – it’s a term.
 Trust me.

 I arrived at my colorist (the amazing Brookelyn) wielding the results of an exhaustive google image search and unrealistic expectations of brevity.

 I searched high and low, from trying just the ends dyed purple, to purple ombre, to everything in between.
 I decided I wanted a little more than just my hair tips dyed purple.

 And so it began, the bleaching and toning and painting and butterflies.